Papers

 Andreas Renz

-Zero-knowledge proof systems are now deployed in production cryptographic protocols, yet many rely on discrete-log-based or pairing-based assumptions that a fault-tolerant quantum computer would break via Shor's algorithm.
-We present a four-layer decomposition (arithmetization, polynomial commitment, protocol logic, and non-interactive compilation) that separates where quantum risk enters a proof system.
-Using a two-axis taxonomy that crosses cryptographic impact (structural break, modularly replaceable break, or quantitative degradation) with deployment migration feasibility, we classify the major proof-system families, derive a modularity test for evaluating upgrade paths, and introduce collect now, forge later (CNFL) as the ZK-specific analogue of harvest-now-decrypt-later.
-Case studies of Zcash, ZKsync Era, and Starknet show that practical post-quantum outcomes depend on deployment governance and upgrade architecture as much as on cryptographic primitives.
+Zero-knowledge proof systems are now deployed widely in production cryptographic protocols, yet many rely on assumptions (discrete logarithms, pairings, or structured reference strings) that a fault-tolerant quantum computer would break via Shor's algorithm.
+This systematization of knowledge (SoK) presents a four-layer decomposition (L1 to L4) that separates where quantum risk enters a proof system: arithmetization, polynomial commitment, protocol logic, and non-interactive compilation.
+Using a two-axis taxonomy that crosses cryptographic impact (structural break, modularly replaceable break, or quantitative degradation) with deployment migration feasibility, we classify the major proof-system families, derive a modularity test for evaluating upgrade paths, and introduce collect now, forge later (CNFL) as the proof-system analogue of harvest-now-decrypt-later.
+Case studies of Zcash, zkSync Era, and StarkNet show that practical post-quantum outcomes depend on deployment governance and upgrade architecture as much as on cryptographic primitives.
+The scope covers IOP/PCS-based and algebraic proof families; MPC-in-the-Head constructions are excluded.